Entête de page

 A few streets over stands Place des Meuniers, which houses the Alsace farmers’ market, where producers serve up the best local produce such as spirits, nougat, mushrooms, honey and compote.

-If a full day’s walking has left you feeling tired, then hop aboard a river shuttle and admire Strasbourg and its imposing European Union buildings from the water as night falls.
+Is it the weekend already?!
+Take the opportunity to watch the live nativity scene in the courtyard of the Palais Rohan.
+And if a full day’s walking has left you feeling tired, then hop aboard a river shuttle and admire Strasbourg and its imposing European Union buildings from the water as night falls.

-Continue your walk towards the famous Christkindelsmärik at Place Broglie, where you’ll find fair lights, crib figures, baubles and the inviting scent of hot wine.
+Continue your walk towards the famous Christkindelsmärik at Place Broglie, where you’ll find fairy lights, crib figures, baubles and the inviting scent of hot wine.
 Little ones can also have their photo taken with Father Christmas – the real one of course!
 And now is a good time to sample a traditional baguette flambée, if you haven’t already.

 From Place Broglie, head into the famous Carré d’Or quarter, once home to the city’s goldsmiths, with its stunningly decorated and illuminated shop-lined streets.
 For fans of local cuisine, Place du Temple-Neuf is a real treat – truffée d’Alsace (truffle sausage, or “knack”), craft beer, pastries and Alsatian whisky.
-Round off your day at the majestic Place Kléber, where you’ll find the city’s Christmas Tree.
+Round off your day at the majestic Place Kléber, where you’ll find the Great Christmas Tree.
 The Village of Sharing (Village du Partage) is home to 85 charities and humanitarian organisations, including Médecins du Monde, the Red Cross and Humanis.
 Head over to the Humanis stand to sample a soup made by a local Michelin-starred chef to support the charity’s work.